UBB-bibliometrics/search-strategies-priorityareas/GSU_TableauCristin.md

 ## Inequality

 It was unclear from consultations if "democracy" itself should be included - in the end I included it as it was related to some terms given in consultations (e.g. voting rights).
-NPI field "utviklingsstudier" is included in its entirity (after consultation).
+Traditional knowledge included after consultation.
+NPI field "utviklingsstudier" is included in its entirity after consultation.

-Note terms such as "equality" will also cover "inequality" due to truncation.
+Note terms such as "equality" will also cover "inequality" due to truncation. "minoritet" dekker minoriteter, minoritetsbarn/befolkning/språk/kvinner/politikk osv.
+In English, "minority" is used in other contexts in a much more general way, and is combined with other terms (vs. included alone in Norwegian).
+The same is true for "inclusion" and "exclusion" vs. "inkludering" and "utenforskap".

 Several NOT terms had to be included due to widespread use of "inequalities" in mathematics, including exclusion of all publications in NPI fields mathematics and physics.

+Climate and environmental justice is included, as is climate change with specific groups of people/religions/class/globalisation.

 ```Ceylon =
 IF